vaibhavii/covey.town/README.md

 ### Tests

-Run `npm test` in `services/roomService` directory to run tests written for backend New tests for text-chat user stories implemented are prefixed with "New Feature Test" in test description All new tests are located in "CoveyTownsSocket.test.ts" and "CoveyTownController.test.ts" along with previous tests from Assignments.
+Run `npm test` in `services/roomService` directory to run tests written for backend.
+New backend tests are written in CoveyProfile.test.ts.
+To run the new functionality tests - Run `npm test CoveyProfile.test.ts` in `services/roomService`.
+To run the frontend tests - Run `npm test` in `/frontend` directory.